-Under Nepal’s financial system, there are four types of financial institutions licensed by the Nepal Rastra Bank (NRB), namely commercial banks (A class), development banks (B class), finance companies (C class) and microfinance institutions (D class).
-As at mid-July 2016, the number of commercial banks, development banks, finance companies and microfinance institutions (MFIs) stood at 28, 67, 41 and 42 respectively.
-Likewise, the branch network of commercial banks stood at 1869, followed by 1378 branches of MFIs, 852 branches of development banks and 175 branches of finance companies.
-The population per branch of financial institution was 6,562 at mid-July 2016.
+Under Nepal’s financial system, there are four types of financial institutions licensed by the Nepal Rastra Bank (NRB), namely commercial banks (A-class), development banks (B class), finance companies (C class), and microfinance institutions (D class).
+As of mid-July 2016, the number of commercial banks, development banks, finance companies, and microfinance institutions (MFIs) stood at 28, 67, 41, and 42 respectively.
+Likewise, the branch network of commercial banks stood at 1869, followed by 1378 branches of MFIs, 852 branches of development banks, and 175 branches of finance companies.
+The population per branch of a financial institution was 6,562 in mid-July 2016.
 However, the financial institutions are still basically dispersed around the urban or semi-urban areas.

 Nepal Rastra Bank is presently implementing its second five-year Strategic Plan (2012-2016), in which financial inclusion has been identified as a strategic priority.
 Likewise, the Monetary Policy of 2016/17 has also accorded emphasis towards deepening financial inclusion through enhancing financial literacy and access to finance.